JovianX/Service-Hub/README.md

 # JovianX Service-Hub

-JovianX **Service Hub** is a tool to create and manage on-demand services using Helm and Kubernetes (commonly used by Platform Engineers).
+JovianX **Service Hub** is a tool to create and manage on-demand services using Helm and Kubernetes (used by Platform Engineers).

 ```
        JovianX